ant-design/ant-design-pro-site/docs/environment-variables.en-US.md

 ## Umi's default environment variable

-A large number of [default environment variables] are available in umi (https://umijs.org/en/guide/env-variables.html#%E5%A6%82%E4%BD%95%E9%85%8D%E7 %BD%AE).
+A large number of [default environment variables] are available in umi (https://umijs.org/en/guide/env-variables.html#%E5%A6%82%E4%BD%95%E9%85%8D%E7%BD%AE).
 These variables can help us automate some of the scaffolding features.

 ## Handling errors in Lint